plotly/dash-labs/docs/DOCUMENTATION.md

 ![](https://i.imgur.com/12burki.gif)

 ## Component plugin example: Image shape drawing
-Here is a ComponentPlugin implementation of the shape drawing app similar to that described in https://dash.plotly.com/annotations.
+Here is a ComponentPlugin implementation of a shape drawing app similar to that described in https://dash.plotly.com/annotations.
 This plugin displays two graphs, a greyscale image and a histogram of pixel intensities.
 The image graph is configured to draw a shape on the canvas on drag.
 The drawing of a shape causes the histogram to be updated to include only the pixels within the shape's.

 ```python
 from dash_express import build_id